don Giuseppe Nespeca

 Fasting remains as a sign of waiting for fulfillment, but now sadness no longer has any decisive relevance.

-In the time of the Church that makes the Risen present, the renunciation of gorging is not a form of penance but of Hope (v.35).
+In the time of the Church that makes the Risen present, the renunciation of gorging is not a form of penance but of Hope (v.15).

 And it serves to keep the hearts of Bridegroom’s friends clear of vanities, with a form of identification with the poor.

-In other communities, the Judaizers tried to reduce the pure Faith - foundation and enthusiastic participation - to whatever beliefs and practices [that didn’t make everyone feel free and adequate].
+In the communities of Galilee and Syria to which Mt addresses, the Judaizers tried to reduce the pure Faith - foundation and enthusiastic participation - to whatever beliefs and practices.

 In fact, a large part of the Jews converted to Christ were inclined to nostalgia that resulted in impediment.

-Lk encourages the converts of his fraternities, coming from mixed and unregulated beliefs - to face the opinion of the strictest religious traditions.
+Mt encourages the converts of his fraternities, coming from mixed and non-regular beliefs - coping the opinion of the stricter religious traditions.

 Even today the Lord's proposal stands out - because it doesn’t claim to prepare the Kingdom, but rather welcomes and listens to it.